ClearBlade/hardware-reference-kit/README.md

 1. Download the latest release here: https://github.com/ClearBlade/clearblade-deployment-kit/releases

-2. In your pre-existing system, create a service user account with any email account.
-Example: provisioner@clearblade.com.

-3. Grant this user a role with Edge Create and Deployment Read permissions.

-4. Configure a Deployment that is applied to 'All Current and Future Edges'

-5. Download and unzip the release kit for your OS and Architecture (ex. amd64-darwin)
+2. Download and unzip the release kit for your OS and Architecture (ex. amd64-darwin)

 ## Usage